wavelab/libwave/docs/ref/geometry/frame_templates.md

 Unfortunately, the language does not enforce this.
 The compiler only knows that they are all `doubles`, and enforcing correctness is left to the humans (the worst place to leave it!)
 But what if we could get the compiler to check the units for us?
 We can, and with no runtime overhead.

-Scott Meyers' notes on [Dimensional Analysis in C++](https://pdfs.semanticscholar.org/f344/a75cf1ce5897d42f60811504732bce6995c7.pdf) introduce how this works for dimensional analysis.
+For an introduction to how this works, see Scott Meyers' notes on [Dimensional Analysis in C++](https://pdfs.semanticscholar.org/f344/a75cf1ce5897d42f60811504732bce6995c7.pdf).

 ### How far to go?